exoplatform/crowdin-maven-plugin/README.md

 -- create new folders, upload new master files and translations (new entries in the properties of each project)

--- update master files content on Crowdin (old entries in the properties of each project and exist in file system)
+-- update master files content on Crowdin (add new keys, rename existing keys, delete keys)

 -- delete old folders and files (old entries in the properties of each project and not exist in file system)